-This topic contains 5 replies, has 3 voices, and was last updated by Barb 1 month, 2 weeks ago.
+- This topic has 5 replies, 3 voices, and was last updated 5 years ago by Barb.

 I have a job application that I tie multiple pdfs too.
 Right now when user a submits the application the all pdf are filled and this slows down the submission process.
 Ex.. if a user applies for a sales job.. the sales job pdf along with the other job type pdfs are filled.